Problems With Your Dental Implants?

 Our doctors also possess the necessary skills to provide treatment for complications with dental implants, should they arise, even when the implant was placed by another dental professional.

 Peri-implantitis is similar to periodontitis in that it is a bacterial infection that contributes to bone loss.
 The difference is that periodontitis affects natural teeth, gums and bone, while peri-implantitis affects the site of a dental implant.

 Peri-implantitis is always preceded by a much milder disease, peri-implant mucositis, a condition that is both common and treatable.
 Early warning signs are red, swollen gums and bleeding when gums are probed.
 If undetected and left untreated, it can become peri-implantitis.

-- We recommend using implant brands supported by proven engineering – providing a better fit, less likelihood of leakage and less infection
+- We recommend using implant brands supported by proven engineering.
+These usually provide a better fit and less likelihood of leakage and infection.

 The first step in treating a post-implant complication is to determine the underlying cause and the severity of the issue.
 Peri-implantitis is usually caused by a complex series of elements that may include the following.